Income Tax Summary Ireland 2013

 Case V charges rental income.
-In computing your net rental income, you may deduct legitimate property-related expenses, including interest in relation to residential property, but restricted as to 75% of such interest (s 97).
-Premiums and disguised premiums are partly taxed as rental income (s 98-100), and may be regarded as deductible rental (s 102) or business (s 103) expenses of the payer.
+In Legitimate property-related expenses, including interest (restricted as to 75% as regards residential property) are deductible (s 97).
+Premiums and disguised premiums are partly taxed as rental income (s 98-100), and are deductible rental (s 102) or business (s 103) expenses of the payer.

-Schedule E is the heading under which employment income is charged to tax (s 119).
-The PAYE system obliges an employer to deduct tax at source from the wages and salaries of his employees (s 985, 986).
+Schedule E is the heading under which employment income is charged (s 119).
+The PAYE system obliges an employer to deduct tax from employee pay (s 985, 986).

-As an employee, you are not entitled to any deductions in computing your employment income, unless the expenditure is incurred wholly, necessarily and exclusively in the performance of the duties of the employment (s 114).
+An employee is not entitled to any deductions in computing employment income, unless the expenditure is incurred wholly, necessarily and exclusively in the performance of the duties of the employment (s 114).

-As an employee, you are also taxed on any expense allowances (s 117), benefit in kind (s 118), or preferential loans (s 122) you obtain from your employer.
-A loan is regarded as preferential if the interest rate is less than 5% in the case of a mortgage loan, or 15% in the case of any other loan.
+An employee is taxed on expense allowances (s 117), benefit in kind (s 118), share options (s 128) and preferential loans (s 122) obtained from the employer.
+A loan is regarded as preferential if the interest rate is less than 5% in the case of a mortgage loan, or 13.5% in the case of any other loan.

-You are not caught for BIK if your employer provides you with a bicycle and associated safety equipment (costing up to €1,000) for travel to work.
+(b) a bicycle and associated safety equipment (costing up to €1,000) for travel to work,

 Category A: 0g/km up to and including 120g/km,